andymckay/blog/_posts/2022-06-25-stein-valley.md

 blog: andy-mckay
 ---

-One of my favourite places in BC is the Stein Valley Nlaka'pamux Heritage Park, located by Lytton, BC.
+One of my favourite places in BC is the <a href="https://bcparks.ca/explore/parkpgs/stein_val/">Stein Valley Nlaka'pamux Heritage Park</a>, located by Lytton, BC.
 It's special for a couple of reasons.
 It's one of the only large unlogged watersheds <a href="https://en.wikipedia.org/wiki/Stein_River">left in BC</a>.
 It's much warmer than everywhere else, making it ideal for trips when you want to avoid rain, or weather elsewhere is crappy.

 The park is big, with one main trail that comes in from the west side of the Fraser River and goes up to the Stein Lake, 50km+ away.
 This means there is really only one main trail and route in the park with not many options until you get up to the lake.
 Once you get up the lake passes and trails exist through over to the west to Blowdown Creek etc. This is serious alpine wilderness hiking, which unfortunately I haven't been able to do.